karlstav/cava/README.md

 source = "Soundflower (2ch)"
 ```

-### Windows - winscap - WSL
+### WSL

 @quantum5 has written a handy tool called [winscap](https://github.com/quantum5/winscap) to capture audio from Windows and output it to stdout.
+This way cava can be used in a terminal running windows subsystem for linux.
 Just follow the instructions in the readme on how to set it up with cava.

 Running via ssh